OpenEvalProject/evals/manuscripts/elife-57056/v4/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/57056/elife-57056-fig5-v4.jpg)

 **Figure 5.:** (A) phospho-Mad (pMad) immunostaining in wild type Tr2 DT at L2, 0–8 h L3, 16–24 h L3 and 32–40 h L3.
-(B) Impact of reduction of Chk1 or Wnt pathway components on pMad expression in Tr2 DT. pMad immunostaining in Tr2 DT from Btl-Chk1 and RNAi (btl-GAL4/UAS-Chk1RNAi)Btl-Wnt6 animals at 16–24 h L3.
-(RNAi (btl-GAL4/+; UAS-Wnt6RNAi/+)C) Impact of overexpression of activated form of Tkv (Btl-Tkv on pMad expression in Tr2 DT. pMad immunostaining in Tr2 DT from wild type and QD)Btl-Tkv animals at L2.
-Scale bar = 20 µm.QD (btl-GAL4/+; UAS- TkvQD /+)
+(B) Impact of reduction of Chk1 or Wnt pathway components on pMad expression in Tr2 DT. pMad immunostaining in Tr2 DT from Btl-Chk1RNAi (btl-GAL4/UAS-Chk1RNAi) and Btl-Wnt6RNAi (btl-GAL4/+; UAS-Wnt6RNAi/+) animals at 16–24 h L3.
+(C) Impact of overexpression of activated form of Tkv (Btl-TkvQD) on pMad expression in Tr2 DT. pMad immunostaining in Tr2 DT from wild type and Btl-TkvQD (btl-GAL4/+; UAS- TkvQD /+) animals at L2.
+Scale bar = 20 µm.

-## Juxtaposition of positive and negative regulators is required for optimal growth of Tr2 DT
+### Juxtaposition of positive and negative regulators is required for optimal growth of Tr2 DT

 The mechanism for G2 arrest in tracheoblasts is integral to their growth and to the growth of the tracheae they comprise.
 We have previously reported that arrested tracheoblasts, and the tracheae they comprise, grow significantly during the period in which the cells are arrested in G2.
 Premature exit from arrest resulting from the knockdown of Chk1 retards growth and results in a reduction in the overall size of Tr2 DT (Figure 6A, Kizhedathu et al., 2018).
 In light of the role of Wnt signaling in the regulation of Chk1, we examined how Wnt mutants impact the growth of the tracheae.
 Quantification of percentage growth between L2 and 32–40 h L3 revealed that compared to a 268 ± 32% (n = 6 tracheae) growth in length and 247 ± 19% (n = 12 tracheae) growth in width in control animals (Kizhedathu et al., 2018), TCF mutants grew only by 178 ± 8% (n = 6 tracheae) in length and 176 ± 13% (n = 6 tracheae) in width.
 Thus, consistent with our earlier finding that Chk1 is required for optimal tracheal growth, Wnt signaling is also required for growth of the thoracic tracheae during larval stages.

 ![Figure 6.](https://cdn.elifesciences.org/articles/57056/elife-57056-fig6-v4.jpg)

 **Figure 6.:** (A) Impact of reduction of Chk1 or different drivers of G2-M on the size of Tr2 DT at 32–40 h L3.
-Scatter plot shows length and width of Tr2 DT from Wild type, Btl-Chk1 and RNAi (btl-GAL4/UAS-Chk1RNAi), Btl-StgRNAi (btl-GAL4/+; UAS-StgRNAi/+), Btl-Cdc2RNAi(btl-GAL4/UAS-Cdc2RNAi)Btl-CyclinB at 32–40 h L3.
-Values shown in red are from data previously published in RNAi (btl-GAL4/+; UAS-CyclinBRNAi/+)Kizhedathu et al., 2018. (n ≥ 6 tracheae).
+Scatter plot shows length and width of Tr2 DT from Wild type, Btl-Chk1RNAi (btl-GAL4/UAS-Chk1RNAi), Btl-StgRNAi (btl-GAL4/+; UAS-StgRNAi/+), Btl-Cdc2RNAi(btl-GAL4/UAS-Cdc2RNAi) and Btl-CyclinBRNAi (btl-GAL4/+; UAS-CyclinBRNAi/+) at 32–40 h L3.
+Values shown in red are from data previously published in Kizhedathu et al., 2018. (n ≥ 6 tracheae).
 (B) Model for the regulation of G2 arrest by Wnt signaling.
 Wnt signaling negatively regulates G2-M by transcriptionally upregulating Chk1.
 Arrest in G2 negatively regulates Dpp signaling, preventing precocious proliferation and allowing for hypertrophic growth of Tr2 DT.

 An unusual aspect of G2 arrest in Tr2 DT is that the cells express both drivers of G2-M (Cdc2/Cdk1, CyclinB, Stg) and simultaneously activate negative regulators of G2-M (Chk1, [Kizhedathu et al., 2018], this study).
 The significance of Cdc2, CycB and Stg expression in arrested tracheoblasts has been unclear.
 We hypothesized that the expression of positive regulators of G2-M could be necessary for growth.
 To test this hypothesis, we knocked down Stg, Cdc2/Cdk1 and Cyclin B in the trachea and measured the length and width of Tr2 DT at 32–40 h L3.
 The loss of any one of these G2-M drivers led to a reduction in the size of Tr2 DT (Figure 6A).
 These data suggest that the juxtaposition of positive and negative regulators is required for the growth of the tracheoblasts and the tracheae they comprise (see model in Figure 6B).